DevOpsLink/Docker-NodeApp/README.md

     • Research on how to deploy a NodeJS application \
     • Write a Dockerfile for it \
     • Use volumes if it requires persistent storage \
-    • Expose it to the internet \
+    • Expose it to the internet

 2.  • Deploy it on a cluster of Docker swarm with the replica set \
     • Set up a swarm cluster and configure an overlay network for the application \
-    • Create a service for the application and scale it up \
+    • Create a service for the application and scale it up.

 3.  •  Deploy the app in Kubernetes \
     • Deploy the application in a Kubernetes cluster \
-    • Expose the application within the cluster using a servic \
+    • Expose the application within the cluster using a service